jerryrogersjr/FilmQueryProject/README.md

 ### Lessons Learned

-Well, I still fill like I'm behind in all but I am progressing forward and learning.
+Well, I still feel like I'm behind in all but I am progressing forward and learning.
 In terms of this Film Query, I think probably my biggest rabbit hole was the errors getting thrown on mySql syntax.
 However, I would put the Exact same syntax in the command line, run, and success.